open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation.md

 }
 ```

-The `InstrumentationSpecification` class contains abstract methods that will be implemented by one
+The `InstrumentationSpecification` class contains abstract methods that are implemented by one
 of our test traits in the actual test class.
 For example:

 ```groovy